orazioedoardo/Socket/README.md

 Tested on OS X and Linux.
 To check whether the server is actually listening or not run ```lsof -i -P | grep socket``` on Mac or ```sudo netstat -antp | grep socket``` on Linux.

 The connection is unencrypted so avoid using it over WAN, also there is no integrity check.
-Improvements that could be made are the ability to deal with multiple clients, addition of checks on argv, filepath parsing, file I/O and error syncronizations between client and server.
+Improvements that could be made are the ability to deal with multiple clients, addition of checks on argv, file I/O and error syncronizations between client and server.